Azure/Enterprise-Scale/docs/wiki/How-Enterprise-Scale-Works.md

 Enterprise-scale landing zones support both centralized and federated application DevOps models.
 The most common model are dedicated **DevOps** teams which are each associated with a single workload.
 In case of smaller workloads, COTS, or 3rd party applications, a single **AppDevOps** team is responsible for the workload's operation.
 Independent of the model every DevOps team manages several workload staging environments (DEV, UAT, PROD), deployed to individual landing zones /subscriptions.
 Each landing zone has a set of RBAC permissions managed with Azure AD PIM provided by the Platform SecOps team.

-When the landing zones/subscriptions are handed over to the DevOps team, the team is end-to-end responsible for the workload.
-They can independently operate within the security guardrails provided by the platform team.
-If dependency on central teams or functions are discovered, it is highly recommended to review the process and eliminated as soon as possible to unblock DevOps teams.
+When the landing zones / subscriptions are handed over to the DevOps team, the team is end-to-end responsible for the workload.
+They can operate within the security guardrails provided by the platform team independently.
+If dependencies on central teams or functions are discovered, it is highly recommended to review the process and eliminate these as soon as possible to unblock DevOps teams.

 ## Enterprise-Scale Management Group Structure